Greene County is named for Nathanael Greene, who was a general in the American Revolutionary War.

 Contractor: William Donoho and William B Phillips

 Description: The building faces north and is a two story red colored brick and wood structure.
-The north front has a large portico supported by four Tuscan columns rising to a pediment at the roof line.
-The entrance is framed with white colored wood trim White colored pilasters are at the corners.
-There is a gable roof with a white colored cupola.
+The building is located on landscaped grounds in the center of Stanardsville.
+The brick was laid in Flemish bond.
+The north front has a large portico supported by four white colored Tuscan columns rising to a pediment at the roof line.
+The Roman Doric entablature continue around the building.
+Wide white colored pilasters are on the façade.
+The entrance is framed with white colored wood trim.
+There is a gable roof with fan-light.
+The interior contains a courtroom on the second story with twin stairs ascending to an elliptical curved gallery.
+The building houses the Circuit Court and General District Court of the 16th Judicial District.
 In 1927 and 1928, the front portico was constructed.
 A fire in 1979 destroyed the interior, but the exterior remained intact.
-On the east side is the old jail and on the west side is the Clerk’s Office ( 1938 ).
+On the east side is the Old County Jail and on the west side is the County Office Building ( 1938 ) which is attached to the one story addition along the south side of the courthouse.

 See: National Register of Historic Places – Greene County Courthouse